Does Ali Dawah’s Persistent Focus on Polygyny Hold Merit?

 It was narrated from Umm Salamah that she brought some food in a dish of hers to the Messenger of Allah and his Companions, then 'Aishah came, wrapped up in a garment, with a stone pestle and broke the dish.
 The Prophet gathered the broken pieces of the dish and said: "Eat; your mother got jealous," twice.
 Then the Messenger of Allah took the dish of 'Aishah and sent it to Umm Salamah and he gave the dish of Umm Salamah to 'Aishah.
 (Sunan an-Nasa'i 3956)

 This article seeks to explore the effects of polygyny on society.
 It delves into the imperative for Muslims to earnestly accept and believe in the entirety of the laws stipulated by Allah.
-Additionally, it endeavours to address some of the potential consequences of Brother Ali Dawah’s rhetoric regarding polygamy.
+Additionally, it endeavours to address some of the potential consequences of Brother Ali Dawah’s rhetoric regarding polygyny.

 Allah says in Surah Al-Baqarah (Chapter 2), verse 85 of the Quran: